Experience-Monks/web-audio-player/README.md

 - In Chrome, if `audioElement.load()` is called immediately after `audioElement.play()`, no sound will occur until the next `play()` is called.
 - In iOS Safari, audio playback must be triggered on a `'touchend'` *that isn't part of a drag action*.
 One solution is to attempt audio playback only when the distance and time since `'touchstart'` is less than a certain threshold; see [tap-event](https://github.com/component/tap-event).
 - In Safari 9+, AudioContext state might default to "suspended" — to get around this, we resume the context when play() is called
+- In recent Chrome, you can't use datauri with `crossOrigin: 'Anonymous'`
-- If multiple sources are provided to Safari and the first has an error, the subsequent sources may not load
+- If multiple sources are provided to Safari and the first has an error, the browser will not attempt to load any subsequent sources

 ## See Also